Literary agents, your job just got a lot easier.

 You and your authors can decide how the audiobooks are produced, how to pay for them, how they sound, and how they sell.
 You are in the director’s chair.

 Your completed audiobooks will be sold at three of the largest audiobook retailers in the world: Audible.com, Amazon.com, and iTunes.
-And you’ll earn royalties of up to 90%, based on the generous ACX escalator royalty model.
+And you’ll earn royalties of up to 40%.

-Post your books so Narrators, Studio Professionals, or Audiobook Publishers can contact you.
-Or do your own casting call—listen to sample narrations already posted by actors and then invite a handful to audition for each book.
+Post your book so Producers can audition.
+Or listen to sample narrations and invite a handful of producers to audition for your book.

-Your author should promote the availability of the audiobook to fans.
-Let authors know about our great marketing tools and promotion advice.
+Promote the availability of the audiobook to your authors’ fans.
+Feel free to use our great marketing tools and advice in the Promote Yourself section.